PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 Another approach is to record the conversation, transcribe and summarise it.
 I don't recommend this approach as it's less efficient, though a recording is useful as a reference for your notes, or for extracting word-by-word quotes later.

 Once you have your insights available, you can open up your interview snapshot template and start filling it out.
-From experience, we recommend blocking 30 minutes after your interview to review your notes and fill out the user interview snapshot.
-Here is a step by step guide on how to fill it out:
+I recommend blocking 30 minutes after your interview to review your notes and fill out the user interview snapshot while it's fresh in your mind.

+Here is a step by step guide on how to fill out your snapshot:

 ### 1. Note high-level information of your user